Celtic studies: In the United States of America

 In the United States, Harvard University is notable for its Doctorate program in Celtic studies.
 Celtic studies are also offered at the universities of Wisconsin-Milwaukee, California–Berkeley, California–Los Angeles, Bard College, and many others, including programs in which a student may minor, like at the College of Charleston.
-Some aspects of Celtic studies is can be accessed through Irish Studies programmes, such as at the University of Notre Dame.
+Some aspects of Celtic studies can be accessed through Irish Studies programmes, such as at the University of Notre Dame.

 Celtic studies in France

 In 1804, the Académie Celtique was founded with the goal of unearthing the Gallic past of the French people.
 France also produced the first academic journal devoted to Celtic studies, Revue Celtique.
 Revue Celtique was first published in 1870 in Paris and continued until the death of its last editor, Joseph Loth, in 1934.
 After that point it was continued under the name Études Celtiques.

-The University of Western Brittany (Brest) offers a two-year, an international European-Union certified master's degree course entitled "Celtic languages and Cultures in Contact".
+The University of Western Brittany (Brest) offers a two-year, international European-Union certified master's degree course entitled "Celtic languages and Cultures in Contact".
 It is part of the Centre for Breton and Celtic Research (CRBC).
 Closely linked to this MA programme, the University of Western Brittany organizes an intensive two-week Summer School in Breton Language and Cultural Heritage Studies every year in June.
 This Summer School is also sponsored by the CRBC and welcomes scholars from around the world with an interest in the Celtic (and minority) languages and cultures to study Breton, the least known of the living Celtic languages.